parse-community/Governance/README.md

 # Governance

-This document aims to set out the model by which the Parse Platform is governed & provide specific insight into how we make decisions, give permissions and responsibility.
-We hope this aids the transparency within the Parse Community and both encourages & enables the people who depend on Parse Server & its SDKs to get involved to improve the offering for all members of the community.
+This document aims to set out the model by which the Parse Platform is governed and to provide specific insight into how we make decisions, give permissions and responsibility.
+We hope this aids transparency within the Parse Community and encourages the people who depend on Parse Server & its SDKs to get involved and improve the offering for all members of the community.

-We have decided to loosely follow the [Meritocratic Governance Model](http://oss-watch.ac.uk/resources/meritocraticgovernancemodel), we may deviate from this model as set out by this document and we encourage proposals to improve our methods of governance.
+We loosely follow the [Meritocratic Governance Model](http://oss-watch.ac.uk/resources/meritocraticgovernancemodel), we may deviate from this model as set out by this document and we encourage proposals to improve our methods of governance.

 ### Contents
 - [Overview](#overview)